tudelft3d/val3dity/docs/usage.rst

 |  Tolerance for snapping vertices that are close to each others
 |  default = 0.001

-Geometries modelled in GML store amazingly very little topological relationships.
+Geometries modelled in GML store very few topological relationships.
-A cube is for instance represented with 6 surfaces, all stored independently.
+For instance, a cube is represented with 6 surfaces, all stored independently.
-This means that the coordinates xyz of a single vertex (where 3 surfaces "meet") is stored 3 times.
+This means that the coordinates *xyz* of a single vertex (where 3 surfaces meet) are stored 3 times.
-It is possible that these 3 vertices are not exactly at the same location (eg (0.01, 0.5, 1.0), (0.011, 0.49999, 1.00004) and (0.01002, 0.5002, 1.0007)), and that would create problems when validating since there would be holes in the cube for example.
+It is possible that these 3 vertices are not exactly at the same location (e.g., (0.01, 0.5, 1.0), (0.011, 0.49999, 1.00004) and (0.01002, 0.5002, 1.0007)), and that would create problems during validation since there would be holes in the cube, for example.
-The snap tolerance basically gives a threshold that says: "if 2 points are closer then *X*, then we assume that they are the same".
+The snap tolerance basically provides a threshold that says: if 2 points are closer than X, then we assume they are the same.
-It's setup by default to be 1mm.
+It is set up by default to be 1mm.

 ----